 As cloud communications companies like RingCentral and inContact have matured, the contact center world has been seeing an increasingly rapid move to the cloud.
-At the same time we see a trend away from traditional contact center metrics like average handle time, and towards newer, customer-focused metrics like customer satisfaction, or CSAT.
+At the same time we see a trend away from traditional contact center and call center metrics like average handle time, and towards newer, customer-focused metrics like customer satisfaction, or CSAT.
 Taken together, these two movements are bringing about real change in the contact center.

 The first change we see with increasing frequency is that of the “relationship agent.”
 Large contact centers have traditionally been characterized by anonymity – a customer could call the contact center ten times and never get the same agent twice.
 This anonymity tends to reflect badly on customer satisfaction, particularly when a customer needs to call repeatedly to resolve an issue.
 To counter this, we see contact centers beginning to give tools to their agents to build relationships with their customers and own their customers’ issues.